 A couple of months ago, when I asked you guys for suggestions on a new craft to try, Rachael mentioned Zentangle.
-I had never heard of such a thing, but when Chica and I were at CHA Summer 2010 Show, we visited a a Zentangle booth and learned all about it.Â
+I had never heard of such a thing, but when Chica and I looked into it and I discovered a whole new fun hobby!

-The only other tool you will need to get started is a micron black pen.
+The only other tool you will need to get started is a Sharpie micron black pen.
 I really do find myself zoning out while doing Zentangles.
 It is a great way to relieve a little stress.
 If you have a small notebook that you can carry around, you can do Zentangles anywhere for a moment of crafty relaxation!

 Ever since learning about Zentangles, I was looking for a good project to use it on.
 When I spotted some white pumpkins on sale at Michael’s last Sunday, I knew I had my idea.
 I did a different design in each segment of the pumpkin, and I really like this alternate color theme for something as traditional as a pumpkin.

 The pumpkins look so pretty on my white mantle.

 Here are some close-up shots of my Zentangled pumpkin panels, so you can see the patterns in more detail.